Do you have an emotionally distant spouse?

 4. Lower your intensity.

-There are certain types of people that don’t respond well to this kind of high energy and your powerful personality could be why they’re turning away from the relationship.
+There are certain types of people that don’t respond well to this kind of high energy.
+Your powerful personality could be why they’re turning away from the relationship.
 So, toning down your charisma can help your spouse feel more relaxed and at ease.

 5. Give them space.